-We cannot be sure that we will be able to satisfy the conditions to funding at the time drawdowns are required to make payments of our construction costs.
-Satisfaction of various conditions is subject to the discretion of the disbursement agent and the lenders under the credit facilities and/or their consultants and agent and may therefore be beyond our control.
-Failure to satisfy the conditions to the drawdowns under the credit facilities could impact our ability to develop and construct Encore.
-We may not have access to alternative sources of funds necessary to develop and construct Encore on satisfactory terms.
+We cannot assure you that we will be able to satisfy the conditions to funding at the time drawdowns are required to make payments of our construction costs.
+Satisfaction of various conditions is subject to the discretion of the disbursement agent and the lenders under our credit facilities and/or their consultants and agent, and may therefore be beyond our control.
+Failure to satisfy the conditions to the drawdowns under our credit facilities could impact our ability to develop and construct Encore.
+We may not have access to alternative sources of funds necessary to develop and construct Encore on satisfactory terms or at all.